Table of Contents

 Government agencies are partnering with local school and health officials to maintain best practices and address concerns due to changes in response to COVID-19 precautions.
-Please visit the U.S. Department of Education’s resource page, the CDC Guidance page, and Student Financial Aid for more information.
+Please visit the New York City Department of Education's resource page, U.S. Department of Education’s resource page, the CDC Guidance page, and Student Financial Aid for more information.

 The Centers for Disease Control and Prevention (CDC) has stated there is no evidence at this time that animals are a significant factor in spreading the COVID-19 virus.
 Please reach out to local shelters and animal service agencies to find out what support is available or if you have any questions regarding the safety of your animal and visit the CDC website for additional information.

 The New York General Elections are set to occur on November 3rd, 2020.
 Voter registration applications must be postmarked no later than October 9, 2020.
 You can find more information about the General Elections here.
 All New Yorkers can request an absentee ballot due to concerns about contracting the coronavirus.
 You can find more information on absentee ballot applications here.

 The New York State Department of Health has published comprehensive data on the rates of testing, which you can view here.